i-e-b/StreamDb/README.md

 ## Notes:

-A rework of the path index is in order.
-I think a paged hash table (like the current doc id index) would be better.
-A rework of the page table is also probably needed.

-The CRC checks are taking 50% of run time.
+The CRC checks are taking 30% of run time.

 For testing, a stream wrapper that stops writing at a random point (but still acts like it's writing).
 Run that loads of times to fuzz.